timotta/aws-ecr-push-action/README.md

 ### Usage

-You have to set up the target AWS account id as an environment variable!
+You have to set up the target `AWS_ACCOUNT_ID` as an environment variable!

 ```yaml